General Electric Realty Plot: History

 The streets were mostly named from a combination of the works of Sir Walter Scott and two prominent names in the history of New England, Adams and Lowell.
 Rugby Road was named due to the use of an adjacent field for rugby matches.
-Nott Road already existed and had been named for Union College president Eliphalet Nott.
+Nott Street already existed and had been named for Union College president Eliphalet Nott.
 Lenox Road was originally spelled with two "n"'s.

 Every winter an area behind Brown School was flooded to create a skating pond for residents of the Plot, who received a special lapel tag to identify themselves.
 The fire hydrant built for this purpose is still extant.

 Houses were built and sold rapidly.
 Some non-GE residents moved in, including the city's then-mayor F.F.
 Eisenmanger.
 In 1912 another mayor, George R. Lunn, the first Socialist mayor in New York and later the state's lieutenant governor, had the city take over the maintenance of the streets.
-This led to the installation of sidewalks, which diluted the original sod-gutter look somewhat.
+This led to the installation of sidewalks, which diluted the original pastoral sod-gutter look.

 The original map of the plot shows three large parcels in the Oxford Street area to the east.
 Not part of the original College Woods property, they were eventually purchased by the realty company in 1914 and developed.
 These lots lacked the covenants in the earlier ones, and as a result some of the houses on Rugby Road are closer together than the rest of the neighborhood.

 By 1927 almost all the lots were bought and built on.
 Since then only five new buildings have been constructed in the district.